leonhard-s/Py2DM/docs/subformats.rst

 The 2DM standard requires node and element IDs to be numbered consecutively.
 Py2DM uses this assertion to efficiently translate between node indices and their corresponding location in the file.

-This in turn means that the default :class:`py2dm.Reader` class does not support opening files with unsorted IDs, or ones with jumps in their ID ranges.
+This in turn means that the default :class:`py2dm.Reader` class does not support opening files with unsorted IDs, or ones with gaps in their ID ranges.

 .. note::